Finding the Right Cockapoo Breeder

 So a licensed Breeder will mean I will have protection then as they have been inspected?

 Unfortunately that is not always the case as there are puppy farmers and bad breeders who have secured licences.
-Whilst there are many good breeders who are licensed, the inspections are no guarantee that a breeder is a responsible and "Ethical" breeder.
+Whilst there are many good breeders who are licensed, the inspections are not 100% guarantee that a breeder is a responsible and "Ethical" breeder.
 Do you checks and research and listen to your gut instincts.

 Should I avoid those that are cheaply priced in comparison to others?